 The OneOrlando Fund was created in response to the community’s requests to financially support the recovery efforts.
-Financial donations may be made through the following options:

 The City of Orlando, Orange County Government and the Orange County Regional History Center have partnered to collect and preserve letters, notes, signs and other non-perishable tribute items.
 It is important to the City, that these items are protected for the victims, the families, the community and future generations.